bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/snippets.md

 ---

 ### 11\.
-Sanatize file and folder names to remove illegal characters and reserved words.
+Sanatize file and folder names to remove illegal characters and reserved words

 ```
 sanitize() {